geoictyorku/createdavss2017/README.md

-# create davss2017
+# A repository for CREATE DAV Summer School 2017
-CREATE DAV Summer School
+This is a repository for Hands-on Activities.